-For the testing performed by the evaluators, the sample of repeated developer tests was chosen to get a coverage of all the features while ensuring coverage of all product configurations, i.e., including PACE(-CAM), CA, TA, AA, DBI, BAC, PIN, and PMA, as well as configurations where relevant platform functionality was not available.
-Additionally, this sample allowed the evaluator to observe different cryptographic algorithms including RSA, ECDSA, and ECDH.
+For the testing performed by the evaluators, the sample of repeated developer tests was chosen to get a coverage of all the features while ensuring to cover all product configurations, i.e. including CA, TA, AA, DBI, and BAC, as well as configurations where relevant platform functionality is not available.
+Additionally, the sample allowed the evaluator to observe different cryptographic algorithms including RSA, ECDSA, and ECDH.
 Finally, the sample included a range of different important (internal) applet security features, such as certificate chaining, the state machine, access control of the file system, slow down, verification failure, and certificate attribute checking, covering both the personalization as well as the operational phase.
 The repetition was performed through witnessing.